-As a card-carrying cinephile (that’s snob-speak for movie buff), he has been writing about movies since he was a high school student in Burnsville, Minn.
+A card-carrying cinephile (that’s snob-speak for movie buff), he has been writing about movies since he was a high school student in Burnsville, Minn.
 He still remembers the flack he got from his peers for writing a negative review of Tommy Boy.

 He continued writing about movies while enrolled at Concordia College in Moorhead.
 He was also the arts and entertainment editor for The Concordian newspaper and station manager of KORD-FM, where he would also spin old school jams on his weekly radio show.

-And upon graduation, he began writing reviews for both City Pages and Slant Magazine.
+Upon graduation, he began writing reviews for both City Pages and Slant Magazine.
 His articles on director Brian De Palma were mentioned in the New York Times.

 Eric currently writes film reviews, top 10 lists and more at his movie blog.